Family Handbook

 Children who are behaving in a disruptive but not necessarily aggressive way may be redirected to a quiet, calming activity for a short period of time.
 This gives the child a chance to settle down and focus on an activity.
 When this activity is completed, the child is usually ready to go on to an activity of their choice.

-Sometimes a child will become quite angry or upset about a situation and is unable to be reasoned with or to discuss the problem.
-After the teacher has tried to calm the child and discuss the problem, the teacher may suggest that the child go off to a quiet place in the room such as the book corner or to a quiet, calming activity and get themselves together.
+Sometimes a child may become quite angry or upset about a situation and is unable to be receptive to a conversation about the problem.
+After the teacher has tried to calm the child and discuss the problem, the teacher may suggest that the child go off to a quiet place in the room such as the book corner, a designated quiet space, or to a quiet, calming activity and get themselves together.
 When they are ready to join in the activities then they may do so.

-If the child is unable to go off by themselves, the teacher may take the child away from the group to help calm the child, where they will sit until the child is calm enough to talk.
-The teacher will talk to the child, help them think of a more appropriate behavior, and help the child re-enter into play.
-On a rare occasion when a child loses control and could possibly injure themselves or others, we may be required to hold the child to soothe them until self-control is gained.
+If the child is unable to go off by themselves, the teacher may escort the child away from the group to help calm the child.
+When the child is calm enough, the teacher will talk to the child, help them think of a more appropriate behavior, and help the child re-enter into play.
+On a rare occasion when a child loses control and injury to themselves or others seems imminent, we may be required to hold the child to soothe them until self-control is gained.

 If there is a continuing pattern of aggressive or disruptive behavior (such as biting, pinching, hitting, kicking, abusive language) beyond what is deemed acceptable by the teacher, the following steps will be initiated:

-Teachers will consult with fellow staff members, the Education Coordinator and/or Co-op Education Specialist to develop alternatives for helping the child gain control of his/her behavior.
-Observations of the child by the Education Coordinator and/or Co-op Education Specialist may be performed.
+Teachers will consult with fellow staff members and the Education Coordinator to develop alternatives for helping the child gain control of his/her behavior.
+Observations of the child by the Education Coordinator may be performed.

-If the behavior continues and/or escalates, the teacher will consult with the Education Coordinator and the Co-op Education Specialist.
-The parent(s) will be asked to meet with the teacher to: a) review the behavior, b) develop a plan of action, and c) set appropriate goals.
-The Education Coordinator and/or Co-op Education Specialist may sit in on this meeting.
-The teacher will address the issue in the classroom using developmentally appropriate practices and possibly at the parental level (i.e., classroom meeting, articles/handouts, letter sent home)
+If the behavior continues and/or escalates, the teacher will consult with the Education Coordinator.
+The family will be asked to meet with the teacher to: a) review the behavior, b) develop a plan of action, and c) set appropriate goals.
+The Education Coordinator may sit in on this meeting.
+The teacher will address the issue in the classroom using developmentally appropriate practices and possibly at the parental level (i.e., classroom meeting, articles/handouts, letter sent home).

-If the plan of action developed by the parents and staff is not working, a meeting between the teacher, parent(s), Education Coordinator and/or Co-op Education Specialist will be arranged.
+If the plan of action developed by the family and staff is not working, a meeting between the teacher, family, and Education Coordinator will be arranged.
 This meeting will include a thorough review of the situation and may lead to recommendations for screening, counseling, and/or contact with other outside resources.
 Once these screenings occur, recommendations may be made by specialists and implemented in the classroom.

-If, after these steps, we are unable to meet the needs of the child, a recommendation will be made to the Board by the teacher, Education Coordinator, and Co-op Education Specialist which may include a decision of exclusion.
-Exclusionary measures are considered when all other possible interventions have been exhausted and there is an agreement with the educational team that exclusion is in the best interest of the child.
+If, after these steps, we are unable to meet the needs of the child, a recommendation will be made to the Board by the teacher and Education Coordinator, which may include a decision of exclusion.
+Exclusionary measures are considered only when all other possible interventions have been exhausted and there is an agreement with the educational team that exclusion is in the best interest of the child.
 If exclusionary measures are taken, Child’s Play will continue to advocate for the family and the child and offer assistance in finding appropriate services and alternative placement that meets the needs of the child.

 For more helpful hints regarding setting limits and handling difficult situations please refer to the Handbook for Classroom Assistants in your classroom packet from your child’s teacher or reach out to a staff member.